TAN Books: History

 TAN Books was founded in 1967 as TAN Books and Publishers in Rockford, Illinois, by Thomas Aquinas Nelson (not to be confused with the founder of the Bible-publishing firm Thomas Nelson) to keep in print books teaching traditionalist Catholicism in the wake of the Second Vatican Council.
 Over the next 40 years, TAN published hundreds of new and classic titles on theology, Scripture, Church history, traditional devotions (including St. Louis de Montfort’s The Secret of the Rosary, which was printed in more than 4 million copies), and the lives of saints, many of which were reprints of titles from noteworthy American Catholic publishers such as Benziger Brothers and B. Herder Book Company.
-TAN began publishing the Douay–Rheims Bible in 1971, an English translation of the Latin Vulgate.
-It remains the only traditional Catholic Bible available in the English-speaking world.
+TAN began publishing the Douay–Rheims Bible in 1971.

 Saint Benedict Press acquired TAN in 2008.
 “TAN Books and Publishers” became “TAN Books” after its acquisition, with the “TAN” acronym now standing for Tuum Adoramus Nomen (Latin for “Let Us Adore Thy Name”).
-For more than half a century, TAN has preserved and promoted the spiritual, theological, and liturgical traditions of Holy Mother Church.

-With an uncompromising mission to help people become saints, TAN publishes more than 2,000 titles oriented towards the interior life, as modeled by the saints. including titles on Thomistic theology, traditional devotions, Church doctrine, Church history, the lives of saints, educational resources, Sacred Scripture, and much more.

-Notable Authors

-TAN Books has long been a guardian of the Church’s literary tradition, reprinting the timeless works of saints, mystics, and theologians such as St. Alphonsus Liguori, St. Teresa of Avila, St. Thomas Aquinas, and St. Francis de Sales.
-These spiritual classics form the foundation of TAN’s mission to preserve the perennial wisdom of the Church.
-In addition to these revered voices of the past, TAN also publishes works by modern Catholic authors who carry forward this legacy with clarity, orthodoxy, and zeal.

-Notable modern and living authors include: